open-education-hub/operating-systems/content/chapters/app-interact/lab/content/dbus.md

 ![dfeet-session-bus](../media/dfeet_session_bus.png)

-On the left panel we can see all the processes connected to D-Bus with their associated `connection names`.
+On the left panel, we can see all the processes connected to D-Bus with their associated `connection names`.
 Scroll down and find `org.freedesktop.Notifications`.
-On the right side expand `/org/freedesktop/Notifications` and then expand the `org.freedesktop.Notifications` interface.
+On the right side, expand `/org/freedesktop/Notifications` and then expand the `org.freedesktop.Notifications` interface.
 The window should look like this:

 ![dfeet-notifications](../media/dfeet_notifications.png)